-Pollock life history characteristics, including natural mortality, growth, and maturity, were estimated independently.
+Pollock life history characteristics, including natural mortality, growth, and maturity, were estimated independently outside the assessment model.
 These parameters are used in the model to estimate spawning and population biomass and obtain predictions of fishery and survey biomass.
 Pollock life history parameters include:

-- Natural mortality (M)
+• Natural mortality (M)

-- Proportion mature at age

-- Weight at age and year by fishery and by survey
+- Proportion mature at age - Weight at age and year by fishery and by survey